turingschool/mod-0-curriculum/front-end/for.md

 ```

 <div class="s-card">
- <h3>Investigating Code (Pairs)</h3>
+ <h3>Investigating Code</h3>
-  <p>For this task, the Driver should fork <a href="https://replit.com/@turingschool/for-arrays#index.js" target="blank">this replit</a>, then the Navigator should guide with these directions:</p>
+  <p>For this task, fork <a href="https://replit.com/@turingschool/for-arrays#index.js" target="blank">this replit</a> and then work through the guided exercise below:</p>
   <ul>
-    <li>Print out to the console <code>fruits.length</code> and notice the output, and try to make sense of where that came from.
+    <li>Print to the console <code>fruits.length</code> and notice the output, and try to make sense of where that came from.
 Keep what you learned by doing that in mind, keep or delete that code, and continue.</li>
     <li>Change <code>fruits.length</code> to <code>3</code>.
 Re-run the code - has the output changed?</li>
     <li>Change <code>fruits[i]</code> to <code>[i]</code>.
 Re-run the code - has the output changed?
 Revert the changes with the keyboard shortcut <code>cmd + z</code>.</li>
     <li>Change <code>fruits[i]</code> to <code>fruits</code>.
 Re-run the code - has the output changed?
 Revert the changes with the keyboard shortcut <code>cmd + z</code>.</li>
   </ul>
-  <p>If some questions arose out of doing this - you did it right!
-We will come back together and discuss this as a class.</p>
+  <p>If you have questions about how any of those exercises worked, use Google or your small group.</p>
 </div>
 <br>

-## Live Coding - Model
+## Code Challenge

 <div class="s-card">
   <h3>Code Challenge</h3>
-  <p>Print out only the numbers from the following Array that are greater than 10:</p>
+  <p>Print only the numbers from the following Array that are greater than 10:</p>
   <p><code>numbers = [10, 11, 7, 19, 4, 52, 89, 9, 12, 10]</code></p>
+  <p><em>Hint: You will need to combine what you learned about for statements today with your prior knowledge of conditionals to solve this challenge!</em></p>
 </div>
 <br>